Don’t blow your holiday budget on your mobile bill

 Get a bolt-on

-Possibly better is to buy add-on packages which give a pre-agreed amount of minutes, texts or data to use.
+Another option is to buy add-on packages that give you a pre-agreed amount of minutes, texts or data to use when abroad.

 This also means the apps on your phone won’t automatically access data behind the scenes.
-It also protects against accidentally opening your email – you’d get charged, even if it was for just a few seconds.
+It also protects against accidentally opening your email — yep, you’d get charged, even if it’s just a few seconds.

-If you’re in a destination where roaming is included check there isn’t a reduction in how much of your allowance you can use.
+If you’re in a destination where roaming is included, check your limits.
+There may be a reduction in how much of your regular allowance you can use.

-With data turned off, the only way to connect to the web will be via wi-fi.
+With data turned off, the only way to connect to the web will be using Wi-Fi.
 You might get lucky and get it for free at your hotel.
 If not, look for coffee shops and public spaces that don’t charge.
-You can research in advance too, using the wi-fi finder app.
+You can research in advance too, using the Wi-Fi Finder app.

-But be careful of unsecured wi-fi when using banking apps or online shopping.
-Don’t enter log-in or password details.
+However, be careful using unsecured Wi-Fi with banking apps or online shopping.
+Don’t enter login or password details.

 Write shorter texts